LEFapps/lef-forms2/README.md

 ## Special Components

-### select-collection
+### select-collection and checkbox-mc-collection

-You can create a select with options gathered from a collection.
+You can create a select with options gathered from a collection. `select-collection` will create a dropdown (in other words, only one option can be selected), `checkbox-mc-collection` will create a list of checkboxes (multiple choices possible).

 ```JS
 const element = {